 Who is Mokshagundam Visvesvaraya?
 Engineer’s Day

 When it is Engineer’s Day, the nation honors Visvesvaraya for his contribution to the community.
 Born in Karnataka in 1861, Visvesvaraya studied Bachelor of Arts(BA) at the University of Mysore and then pursued a degree in civil engineering at the College of Science in Pune and later became one of the most prominent engineers in the nation.

-Visvesvaraya began working as an engineering assistant within the Public Works Department of the Government of Bombay and made significant contributions to numerous technological initiatives undertaken in Mysore, Hyderabad, Odisha, and Maharashtra.
-He was appointed The Diwan in Mysore in 1912 and, as an engineer in charge, He built the renowned Krishna Raja Sagara Dam in Mysore.
+Visvesvaraya began working as an engineering assistant within the Public Works Department of the Government of Bombay and contributed significantly to a number of technological initiatives launched in Mysore, Hyderabad, Odisha and Maharashtra.
+In 1912 he was appointed Diwan at Mysore and posted as Engineer-in-Charge.
+He built the famous Krishna Raja Sagar Dam in Mysore.

-He brought about significant changes in the banking sector and commerce, education, irrigation, agriculture, and industrialization and was also a well-known preeminent for economic policy in India.
+He brought significant changes in the banking sector and commerce, education, irrigation, agriculture and industrialization.
+And was also a well-known head for economic policy in India.